 WallStreet Forex Robot 2.0 is the latest version of the long-standing expert advisor released in March 2011.
 This EA is one of a few products that has been on the market for so long.
-Our mission is to analyze the trading performance, risk factors, and the other important data to decide whether this product is a good choice to invest money.
-So, in this WallStreet Forex review, we will provide a detailed analysis of this trading system so that you know if its 2020 updated edition is worth its $347 price.
+The last time we reviewed this product was in 2020.
+Let’s see what has changed since that time.

 Is a WallStreet Forex Robot Still Good to Go?

 The information provided on the sales page of the WallStreet Forex looks quite detailed and professionally organized.
 FX Automater team claims that their product is one of the best ones available in the Forex market.

 The devs of this trading tool have implemented a real-time update system to exclude the need of traders to restart their robots to obtain new settings.
 Now, traders can decide how frequently their robot will check for new settings.

 Currently, the vendors are offering a 70% discount.
 There are 3 packages offered: Basic, Premium, and Ultimate available for $267, $347, and $387, respectively.
 These plans include 1 real money account, 5 real money accounts, and 5 real money accounts plus an indicator as a bonus.
 No matter what package you choose, all of them come with an unlimited number of demo accounts, full-time customer support, and a 60-day money-back guarantee.

 We are provided with a few backtests on different currency pairs:

 Each of them shows a win rate of over 80%, $142K-222K total profit, 6%-15% drawdown, and a 1,3-1,6 profit factor.
 It looks good but we would like to know how the system is performing now.
 That is where we are going to jump to–live trading results.